 The Ministry of Finance promulgated the Notification Regarding Businesses that Require a Permit According to Section 5 of the Notification of the Revolution Council No. 58 (Nano Finance), (the "Nano Finance Notification"), which requires a nano finance business operator to obtain approval from the Minister of Finance through the Bank of Thailand.
 The Nano Finance Notification also stipulates that loan proceeds from nano financing may only be used for business-related purposes in order to boost opportunities to small business owners.
-Our subsidiary engaging in digital financial services business in Thailand has obtained the nano finance license from the Ministry of Finance in accordance with the Nano Finance Notification.
+Certain of our loan products are offered under our nano finance license in Thailand.

-We have approval to operate nano finance business in Thailand, which allows us to provide nano financing to Shopee buyers and sellers in Thailand.
-Our nano finance business is subject to certain restrictions imposed by the Bank of Thailand, the government authority overseeing nano finance businesses.
-The Bank of Thailand promulgated the Notification No. SorNorSor 13/2563 (2020) Regarding the Rules, Procedures and Conditions for the Operation of Nano Finance Businesses.
+The Bank of Thailand has promulgated the Notification No. SorNorSor 13/2563 (2020) Regarding the Rules, Procedures and Conditions for the Operation of Nano Finance Businesses.
 Under such notification, operators of nano finance businesses should take into account the borrower's ability to repay the loan (which is unsecured) and consider a credit limit for each borrower.
-The maximum credit limit shall not exceed THB100,000 (US\$2,891), and the interest rate, together with fees and penalties, shall not exceed 33% per annum.
+The maximum credit limit of a loan product offered under the nano finance license shall not exceed THB100,000 (US\$2,914), and the interest rate, together with fees and penalties, shall not exceed 33% per annum.
 In addition, the nano finance business operator shall maintain a debt-to-equity ratio of seven times or less throughout its operation.